how do you bake a volcano

 • 1 tbsp red food colouring

-2. Draw a line through the card that is straight to the center of the circle, then cut it out.
+2. Cut a straight line through the card to the middle of the circle, and cut it out.

-6. Mix the dishwashing liquid and bicarbonate of soda in a bowl.
+6. In a bowl, combine the bicarbonate of soda and washing up liquid.
 Add the water and mix thoroughly.
 Pour this mixture into your volcano.

 7. In a cup, mix together the vinegar and food colouring.